• Skip to primary navigation

 This is an overview of the instructions.
 The full instructions are in the recipe card below.

-4. Roll out the dough between two sheets of parchment paper to 4 mm (a little less than ¼”) thickness.
+2. Roll out the dough between two sheets of parchment paper.
 Cut out rectangles.

-Closeup of cookie with swirled icing on top of cookie mug
+Closeup of cookie with swirled icing on top of coffee mug.

 Tips and variations